BrentVanCalsteren/JavaNeuralNet/readme.md

 #  Renewing RNN from Scratch in Java project -> goal is implementing other architecture's as well
 ## Focus right now

-- RNN IS MOSTLY DONE
+- RNN IS MOSTLY DONE ☕
 - CNN next?
 - LSTM-GRU (gru replacing lstm?)
+- transformer 🧢

 ## why not just updating old code
 looking back at the code, it's messy,